International Board of Trustees

-Benjamin J. Addlestone has over 20 years experience in biological and environmental sciences that includes domestic and international policy, field and laboratory exposure working with non-profits, for-profits, academia and government.
+Benjamin J. Addlestone has over 20 years of experience in biological and environmental sciences that includes domestic and international policy, field and laboratory exposure working with non-profits, for-profits, academia and government.
 He has experience in market-based solutions to promote sustainability including standards development, certification, stakeholder engagement, supply chain metrics, and research-based problem solving.
-Specific focus is in the forestry and agriculture arenas.
+His specific focus is on the forestry and agriculture arenas.

 John Daniels is working with primary schools, organising talks on the rain forest and the conservation of the Lebialem Highlands in Newcastle-Upon-Tyne; North Tyneside and Ilkley, West Yorkshire (UK).
-He also worked with the Great North Museum, Newcastle-Upon-Tyne on a day of activities on the rain forest and the conservation of gorillas in the Lebialem Highlands, (April, 2015).
-This year he will work with gifted pupils at Westville School, Ilkley to develop resources for primary aged pupils about the rain forest and Lebialem Highlands,
+He also worked with the Great North Museum, Newcastle-Upon-Tyne on a day of activities on the rainforest and the conservation of gorillas in the Lebialem Highlands in Cameroon.